spouyllau/csv2oai/README.md

 ---

-## Fonctionnement
+## How It Works

-Le script supporte les verbes suivants du protocole OAI-PMH :
+The script supports the following verbs from the OAI-PMH protocol:

 - `Identify`
 - `ListMetadataFormats`